- Food and Cooking»

 A lot of these recipes call for vegan margarine to be creamed together with other ingredients, so a word of caution is needed first.
 I have found that some of these butter substitutes are better suited than others for this method, some split and separate and become very oily looking, which will ruin your recipe.

-You just have to experiment with a small amount of different spreads until you find the one you like best.
+You just have to experiment with a few different spreads until you find the one you like best.
 If it does start to separate as you are creaming it you can try adding a spoonful of icing sugar at this stage, as this can help bind the ingredients together and save the mixture.

 All of the following amounts will cover one large cake or twelve small ones.

-I used this chestnut frosting to make a pirate chest birthday cake this last weekend and it worked our really well.
-The sweets are vegan friendly but the gold coins contain vegetarian chocolate, I searched everywhere for vegan ones but couldn't find any.
+I used this chestnut frosting to make a pirate chest birthday cake this last weekend and it worked out really well.
+The sweets are vegan-friendly but the gold coins contain vegetarian chocolate, I searched everywhere for vegan ones but couldn't find any.
 If anyone knows where you can buy them please let me know in the comments section below.
 They would come in handy at Christmas time too.

 7 oz vegan margarine